alexchristy/WazUnit/README.md

      (...)
 ```

+*See the tests directory for a usable example.*

 ### tests.json

 This file defines all the tests within a group.
 This is where you can define the correct output for each test.
 Below is a snippet of one of the example `tests.json` files included in the repo.